jerryjappinen/bellevue-docs/conventions/js.md

 // Don't do this
 { foo: someVar } = a;

-// The same rules disallow this var b = {
+// The same eslint rule disallows this var b = {
 	a,
 	...